BiomedSciAI/fuse-med-ml/fuse_examples/classification/knight/README.md

 See [example prediction file for task 2](https://github.com/IBM/fuse-med-ml/blob/master/fuse_examples/classification/knight/eval/example/example_task2_predictions.csv)

-Where “case_id" represents the sample (e.g. 00000) and all scores represent the probability of a patient to belong to a class.
+Here, "case_id" represents the sample (e.g. 00000) and all scores represent the probability of a patient to belong to a class.

 The evaluation script together with a dummy prediction file can be found in `fuse-med-ml/fuse_examples/classification/knight/eval`